Perception (NF album): Critical reception

 CCM Magazine's Matt Conner gave the album 4 out of 5 stars, saying "The maturity and musical experimentation grows on Perception, yet the dynamism and authenticity remain firmly in place."
 David Craft of Jesus Freak Hideout gave the album a below-average review, awarding it two out of five stars due to a lack of originality and redundancy.
 He stated that "Perception essentially consists of NF spending an hour yelling at listeners about his thinly-veiled insecurities while simultaneously bragging about how great he is" and that there were a few "glimmers of quality", but that "NF exercises neither patience nor humility on Perception."
 Kevin Hoskins, also of Jesus Freak Hideout, gave a more positive "second opinion" review, giving it 3.5 out of 5 stars, saying the album's biggest flaw was that it is "very one-dimensional" but praised the album for its continuity of emotional lyrics and thematic production from NF's previous albums by saying "Perception does not offer fans anything exceptionally new, but current fans will truly appreciate the fire Nate spits on these highly emotional rap tunes.
 As always, the thematic production is easily noticed making this a complete NF album, even though it falls short of his previous discography."

 Neil Z. Yeung of AllMusic gave the album 3.5 out of 5, describing the album as a "heavy and serious listen" and described NF's lyrics as "continually engrossing".

 Commercial performance

 Perception debuted at No. 1 on the US Billboard 200 with 55,000 album-equivalent units, including 38,000 pure album sales in its first week, becoming both NF's first US top 10 and No. 1 album.
 In its second week, the album fell to No. 25 with 18,000 album-equivalent units of which 5,000 were in traditional album sales.
 On March 22, 2018, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
-On January 11, 2019, the album was certified platinum by the RIAA for sales of over 1,000,000 units in the United States.
+On July 11, 2023, the album was certified two-times platinum by the RIAA for sales of over 2,000,000 units in the United States.

 As of August 2019, the album has earned 1.1 million equivalent album units, with 160,000 coming from album sales.